-Fix an execution of this implementation of C. We need to construct a corresponding execution of a counter of maximum value M. At each point in time, we rule that the state of C is the state of R.2 Thus, we can map the sequence of read operations to the same sequence of read operations; all that remains is to handle increments consistently.
+Fix an execution of this implementation of C. We need to construct a corresponding execution of a counter over V values.
+At each point in time, we rule that the state of C is the state of R.2 Thus, we can map the sequence of read operations to the same sequence of read operations; all that remains is to handle increments consistently.
 Suppose a node applies an increment.
 Denote by σ the sum of the two counter values right after it incremented its assigned counter.
-At this point, $r < \sigma$, where r denotes the value stored in R, as no node ever writes a value larger than the sum it read from the two counter, it will read a sum of at least σ and subsequently write it to R. We conclude that at some point during the increment operation the node performs on C, R will attain a value of at least σ , while before it was smaller than σ .
+At this point, $r < \sigma$, where r denotes the value stored in R, as no node ever writes a value larger than the sum it read from the two counters to R. As the node reads C_1 and C_2 after incrementing its assigned counter, it will read a sum of at least σ and subsequently write it to R. We conclude that at some point during the increment operation the node performs on C, R will attain a value of at least σ , while before it was smaller than σ .
 We map the increment of the node to this step.

 To complete the proof, we need to check that the result is a valid linearization.
 For each operation o, we have chosen a linearization point l(o) during the part of the execution in which the operation is performed.
 Thus, if o precedes o', we trivially have that l(o) < l(o').
-As only reads have return values different from \perp and clearly their return values match the ones they should have for a max register whose state is given by R, we have indeed constructed a valid linearization.
+As only reads have return values different from \bot and clearly their return values match the ones they should have for a max register whose state is given by R, we have indeed constructed a valid linearization.